watson-developer-cloud/assistant-web-chat-service-desk-starter/src/flex/agentApp/README.md

 For more details on deploying your plugin, refer to the [deploying your plugin guide](https://www.twilio.com/docs/flex/developer/plugins/cli/deploy-and-release).

-## Viewing the Conversational History between an Agent and the Bot
+## Viewing the conversational history between an agent and the assistant

 On the [Twilio Flex - Agent Desktop](https://flex.twilio.com/agent-desktop/).
 After receiving the request, the agent can then view the conversation history from their agent desktop during the call with the end user.